pnp/sp-dev-fx-webparts/samples/react-custompropertypanecontrols/README.md

 By default the control uses mock data.
 If you want to test the control with SharePoint, change the commented sections in the **DropdownWithRemoteDataWebPart.ts** file inside the **loadLists** and **loadItems** functions and deploy the sample web part to your SharePoint developer tenant.

+### Drop-down with external data without using a custom control

+By default the web part uses mock data.
+If you want to test it with SharePoint, change the commented sections in the **DropdownWithRemoteDataWithoutCustomControlsWebPart.ts** file inside the **loadLists** and **loadItems** methods and deploy the sample web part to your SharePoint tenant.

 ## Features

 Sample web parts in this solution illustrate the following concepts on top of the SharePoint Framework: